Bedroom count

 Quick answers to common questions about the Lowell rental market.

-Average rent prices in Lowell have remained the same over the last month and have remained the same since last year.
+Average rent prices in Lowell have decreased by 2% over the last month and have decreased by 3% since last year.

-To comfortably afford rent in Lowell, you'd need to earn approximately $88,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Lowell, you'd need to earn approximately $84,000/year, based on spending no more than 30% of your income on rent.

 Lowell's 2025 rental market shows one-bedroom apartments averaging around $1,900 per month, while two-bedroom units rent for around $2,400 monthly.
 Two-bedroom apartments make up 40% of available listings, making them the most common rental type in this Massachusetts mill city.